 The strawberry industry

-Strawberries are mainly grown in raised beds enclosed with plastic, however growing strawberries hydroponically is increasing in popularity in New Zealand.
+Strawberries are mainly grown in raised beds enclosed with plastic, however growing strawberries hydroponically is increasing in popularity in NZ.
 Strawberries are usually grown as an annual crop but may be grown for two to three years particularly in cooler southern regions.
 Fruit quality may decline after the primary season and second year crops can have issues with maintaining berry size and plant health (with increased pest and disease challenges).

 The major varieties grown are Camarosa, Ventana and Monterey.